 column that the Tea Party's political tactics are threatening our nation's scientific enterprise.
 Read the column

 In other news, a broad coalition of groups, including scientific organizations, businesses and associations, recently held a press conference on the negative impact of sequestration.

 Media outlets, including the following, picked up the story: Reuters:

 Companies, academics say budget cuts threaten US competitiveness: Read story

 Coalition of industries and advocates fight sequestration: Read story

 POPA would like to welcome its newest members who will begin their service in 2014.

 2014 POPA Vice Chair: Bill Barletta; Members: Robin Cote, Michael Marder, Bill McCurdy, Stephen Pratt, James Wells.

 A proposed APS Statement on Undergraduate Research was approved by POPA and the APS Executive Board.
-It is now posted on the APS website for review by membership, through Friday, January 31st, 2014.
-Visit the APS Statement on Undergraduate Research web page to read and submit your comments.
+It is now posted on the APS website for review by membership, through Friday, January 31, 2014.